Can A Cocktail Of Vitamins And Steroids Cure A Major Killer In Hospitals?

 The stakes are enormous, given the number of people who die of sepsis.

-"This is something which, if proved to be true, would be a game-changer, almost a miracle cure, honestly," says Dr. Craig Coopersmith, a critical care surgeon at Emory University, and a member of the team running one of the two sepsis studies, the VICTAS Study.
+"This is something which, if proved to be true, would be a game-changer, almost a miracle cure, honestly," says Dr. Craig Coopersmith, a critical care surgeon at Emory University and a member of the team running one of the two sepsis studies, the VICTAS Study.

 Planning research like this takes significant effort and funding.
 The effort involved figuring out which patients would be included and orchestrating patient care and data collection from 24 to 40 different hospitals.
 Competitive grants through the National Institutes of Health often take years to land, so instead this trial reached out to the Marcus Foundation in Atlanta (funded by family members of the Home Depot fortune).